 What Is It

 VR transports users into all kinds of different realities, some modeled on the real world, others completely invented.
 Though still in its infancy, the technology has become so sophisticated, it can trick the brain into treating the virtual experience as real and unmediated.
 So what is the most prudent way to employ this cutting edge technology going forward?
 Could VR help solve real world problems, like implicit bias or the climate crisis?
 And as the technology becomes more widely available, are there potential dangers we ought to be seriously thinking about?
-Josh and Ray strap on their headsets with Jeremy Bailenson, Director of the Virtual Human Interaction Lab at Stanford, and author of Experience on Demand: What Virtual Reality Is, How It Works, and What It Can Do.
+Josh and Ray strap on their goggles with Jeremy Bailenson, Director of the Virtual Human Interaction Lab at Stanford, and author of Experience on Demand: What Virtual Reality Is, How It Works, and What It Can Do.

 Part of our series The Human and the Machine.

 Is virtual reality more than just an avenue for fun?
 Can it help us become more empathetic people?
 Ray believes that VR offers opportunities to experience things that would be too dangerous or impossible in the real world, which can help increase our capacity for empathy.
 Josh, however, is skeptical that virtual worlds have advantages over reality, and that such VR experiences designed to increase empathy only work for those already seeking them out.